NadavSi/products-catalog/README.md

 # products-catalog

+*currently not functional as it was an assignment for an interview and access to test data is restricted

 a very simple and light-weight "search in results" project.

 all that is needed to run is xampp configured to default htdocs path or other path<br/>